toddgoates/cybertaxi/README.md

 4. Deliver the passenger before the fare drops too much.
 5. Watch heat rise as you survive, earn, and complete fares.
 6. Collect green EMP charges when they appear and use them if rival taxis start to swarm.
+7. Collect orange Super Boost pickups when they appear to bank a one-minute unlimited boost item.
-7. Watch for blue-star special fares that unlock every `350` credits earned.
+8. Watch for blue-star special fares that unlock every `350` credits earned.

 Important rules:

 - Your fare value drains over time while a passenger is onboard.
-- Special fares unlock every `350` total credits and pay more, but have a short timed delivery window.
+- Special fares unlock every `350` total credits and pay `300-500` credits.
 - Crashes during a ride reduce the fare further.
 - Crashing while boosting causes a larger penalty.
 - Colliding with buildings, cars, rivals, or blimps throws off sparks and plays a crash sound.